 2. Link to multimedia content

-This means it is also possible to link a QR Code to multimedia content such as online videos, documents, image galleries, and audio files.
+It is possible to link a QR Code to multimedia content.
+For example online videos, documents, image galleries, and audio files.

 Thus you can engage your customers with multimedia content through product catalogues instead of just plain text.